-Also in this shot is Pyramid Peak, which is the pyramid-shaped hill profile in the background, almost perfectly framing the horse's ears.
+Pyramid Peak, which is the pyramid-shaped hill profile in the background, almost perfectly framing the horse's ears.
 That's the name it has taken on in the research, anyway, but it may in reality be Rocky Peak.
-Rocky Peak is over in that direction, but I've never been able to nail down exactly which peak is Rocky Peak.
+Rocky Peak is over in that direction, but I've never been able to nail down exactly which of several peaks in that area is Rocky Peak.
 At any rate, that pyramid-shaped peak is in a LOT of movies.

-It's hard to get a decent shot of Wrench Rock from that side these days because of a tree that has affixed itself to the rock.
+It's hard to get a decent shot of Wrench Rock from that side these days because a tree has affixed itself to the rock's eastern profile.
 (That tree is probably the shrub seen in the 1957 shot.)
 But you can still make out the profile, somewhat, lurking behind the tree.

 Click here for other views of Wrench Rock.